-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 10 Number accepting a place on the waiting list: 7 Number of wait-listed students admitted: 1 Is your waiting list ranked?
-Yes or No No If yes, do you release that information to students?
-Yes or No N/A Do you release that information to school counselors?
-Yes or No N/A
+WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 0 Number accepting a place on the waiting list: 0 Number of wait-listed students admitted: 0

+Is your waiting list ranked?
+Yes No If yes, do you release that information to students?
+X Do you release that information to school counselors?